AntCPLab/OpenCoral/README.md

    For older models you need to deactivate the respective extensions in the `ARCH` variable.
  - To benchmark online-only protocols or Overdrive offline phases, add the following line at the top: `MY_CFLAGS = -DINSECURE`
- - `PREP_DIR` should point to should be a local, unversioned directory to store preprocessing data (default is `Player-Data` in the current directory).
+ - `PREP_DIR` should point to a local, unversioned directory to store preprocessing data (the default is `Player-Data` in the current directory).
  - For homomorphic encryption, set `USE_NTL = 1`.

-2) Run make to compile all the software (use the flag -j for faster compilation multiple threads).
+2) Run make to compile all the software (use the flag -j for faster compilation using multiple threads).
 See below on how to compile specific parts only.
 Remember to run `make clean` first after changing `CONFIG` or `CONFIG.mine`.